Updated on January 11, 2018, video at the bottom of this post! 👇

-A few years ago, a chef friend came to cook a special dinner for Tim and I in our home.
+A few years ago, a chef friend came to cook a special dinner for Tim and me in our home.
 I remember her clarifying the butter before she used it in the Veal Osso Buco and buttered potatoes.
 Amazing meal.
-I had no idea you could remove the milk solids from butter and be left with this beautiful pure butterfat.
-I made a mental note to come back to this so I could understand why I would bother.
+I had no idea you could remove the milk solids from butter and still have beautiful pure butterfat.
+What?

-Simply put: clarified butter doesn’t burn as easily (higher smoke point) and can withstand much higher cooking temperatures than regular butter, olive oil and many other fats.
-It made the list for my first Whole30 and now I’ve been keeping a stash in my fridge ever since.
+Simply put: clarified butter doesn’t burn as quickly (higher smoke point) and can withstand higher cooking temperatures than regular butter, olive oil, and many other fats.
+Therefore it’s a favorite among chefs and anybody who prefers NOT to burn your food and loves the taste of butter.
+Hello, me!
+Also, cooking oils past their smoke point releases free radicals, and a chemical called acrolein.
+It made my prep list during my first Whole30, and I’ve been hooked on it ever since.

-If it starts to bubble up and make noises, turn it down just a bit if needed.
+If the butter starts to bubble up and make noise, turn the heat to low.
 Let it simmer for 10 minutes.

-When butter is completely melted, set it aside and let it cool undisturbed for 10 minutes more.
+When butter is completely melted, let it cool off the heat and undisturbed for 10 minutes more.

-Clarified butter separates into 3 layers, the milk solids at top, clarified butter in the middle and a thin layer of milk solids at the bottom.
-Using a spoon you can gently pull off most of the milk solids sitting on top, being careful not to disturb the foam too much.
+Clarified butter separates into three layers, the milk solids at the top, clarified butter in the middle and a thin layer of milk solids at the bottom.
+Using a spoon, gently pull off most of the milk solids sitting on top, being careful not to disturb the foam too much.

-When you get to the end stop pouring the last little bit, and leave the bottom layer of milk solids in the pan.
-What you are left with can be stored in the fridge for at least a month.
+When you get to the end stop pouring the last little bit and leave the bottom layer of milk solids in the pan.
+Store your clarified butter in the fridge for at least a month.

 - 2 - 4 sticks of unsalted organic butter